 Motorcycle Insurance

-Unlike riders in other states, Georgia does not have many legal restrictions for motorcyclists.
-Helmets are required for all drivers and passengers over the age of 18 and minimum motorcycle coverage not required for most drivers.
-However, just because helmets may be unfashionable for some people and low minimum insurance required does not mean you should go without.
-A helmet could prevent serious head trauma or death in an accident, while insurance provides important financial protection that will not extend from your New Georgia auto insurance policy.
+Unlike riders in other states, Georgia has few legal restrictions for motorcyclists.
+Helmets are required for all drivers and passengers over the age of 18, and minimum motorcycle coverage is not necessary for most drivers.
+However, just because helmets may be unfashionable for some people and the minimum insurance required is low, does not mean you should go without.
+A helmet could prevent severe head trauma or death in an accident, while insurance provides essential financial protection that will not extend from your New Georgia auto insurance policy.

 GA.
 Motorcycle Insurance Requirements